Types of Target Fields in Import Scenarios

 Pop-up Panel

-The target field may be on a pop-up panel invoked by a user action on the MYOB Advanced form.
+The target field may be on a pop-up panel invoked by a user action on the MYOB Acumatica form.
 For example, the Add Sales Order pop-up panel appears when the user clicks Add Order on the Details tab of the Shipments (SO302000) form.

 In a similar way as you specify values for fields on forms and invoke actions, you can specify values and click buttons in pop-up panels that users can invoke.